bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 always of actual type `A`.
 This stands to reason considering that a type is only associated with a variable in a static context but never attached to the value at runtime.
 A value treated as `A` _is_ an `A`.
-Consequently formal and actual value types are always identical, a distinction subsequently unnecessary.
+Consequently formal and actual value types are always identical, a distinction in practice unnecessary.

 A type that is _derived_ from a _base type_ is said to be a specialisation of the more general type -- and vice versa -- the _base type_ is said to be the